CETP/PEP Propane

 Book 4.4 - Basic Electricity for Propane Appliance Service

 Students must bring NFPA 54 (2012) and NFPA 58 (2014) to class.
-Students who come to the class without the correct version will not be able to take the course.

 Upon successful completion of each course, and submission of Skills Assessment you will receive certification from NPGA, the National Propane Gas Association.

-CETP/PEP Introduction to the Propane Industry & Fundamentals of Propane
+PEP Introduction to the Propane Industry & Fundamentals of Propane

 Introduction to the Propane Industry & Fundamentals of Propane.
 This course is the prerequisite to the more advanced courses.
 This course is an introduction to the propane industry and includes physical properties and combustion characteristics of propane, odorization, identifying industry standards, safety codes and regulations, tanks, cylinders, piping and bulk plants, maintaining a safe working environment and customer service.
+ENTECH reserves right to cancel classes if we do not meet minimum required number of 6 students.

 Book 4.6 - Advanced Propane Appliance Service & Troubleshooting